+c.
 PNB-Meralco ADA Facility

-PNB launched in April 2016, Meralco Automatic Debit Arrangement (ADA) Bills Payment, an automated payment facility that allows PNB customers to settle their monthly Meralco bills by authorizing PNB to charge the said amount against their enrolled deposit account.
+In April 2016, PNB launched the MERALCO Automatic Debit Arrangement Bills Payment, an automated payment facility that allows PNB customers to settle their monthly MERALCO bills by authorizing PNB to charge the said amount against their enrolled deposit account.

-One-Time Password (OTP) for online credit card transactions
+d.
+One-Time Password (OTP) for online credit card transactions e.
+Use of Lendr for SSS Loan Applications f.
+UITF ATM Facility

-PNB has implemented a OneTime Password (OTP) authentication for all PNB MasterCard and Visa cardholders effective April 27, 2016 to strengthen the security for its online credit card transactions.
+PNB has implemented a OneTime Password (õOTPö) authentication for all PNB MasterCard and Visa cardholders effective April 27, 2016 to strengthen the security for its online credit card transactions.